 How Much Income Tax Do Australian Businesses Pay?

-According to PWC, Except for ‘small or medium business’ companies, which enjoy a reduced tax rate of 25%, all companies in Australia are liable to pay a federal tax of 30% on their taxable income.
+According to PWC, except for ‘small or medium business’ companies, which enjoy a reduced tax rate of 25%, all companies in Australia are liable to pay a federal tax of 30% on their taxable income.
+This is known as the corporate tax rate in Australia or the company tax rate.

 Sole trader tax rates for the 2023-24 financial year in Australia: